Behind the Build

 • Efficient use of amplifier power

-• Consistent sound "less dependent" of room acoustics
+• Consistent sound, less dependent on room acoustics

 • Can sound boxy if not designed properly